ParallelMaths/parallel/pages/9-29-mathematical-timeline.md

 Last week, you watched a video about the mathematical problem of sphere packing.

 This week, Matt Parker looks a problem all about stacking spheres.
-Take a look and the question below.
+Take a look at the question below.

 @[youtube](q6L06pyt9CA?rel=0)